JMicallef97/Serial-Storage-Container/README.md

 # Serial Storage Container

 An easily serializable container for storing a variety of primitive data types (or lists of them) with a name, description, and value.
 In portable (serialized, as a string) format, the data is stored in a simple format, with no nested data structures.
+The DLL for the library is located in the "Releases" section of this page.

+There's a console project in the folder called "SSC Test Program - Source Code and Program" that demonstrates the library features.
+If you want the source code for the program, it's all located in "SSC Test Program - Source Code And Program\Program.cs".
+If you just want the executable form of the program, it's located in "SSC Test Program - Source Code And Program\bin\Debug\SSC_TestApp.exe".

 # Adding Data To A SSC